 Understanding the difference between secured and unsecured loans helps you estimate your chances of getting the loan and your interest rates.

-Term Loans are a lump sum of capital which you return with regular payments at a fixed interest rate.
+- Term Loans are a lump sum of capital that you return with regular payments at a fixed interest rate.
 The lender may ask some kind of collateral to minimize the risk.

 Business Credit Cards